The method

 The growth areas to focus on next.

-Blind spots and underrated strengths are the two quadrants you could never reach by reflecting harder on your own.
-Surfacing them — safely — is the entire point.
+Blind spots and underrated strengths are the two areas you could never reach by thinking harder on your own.
+Bringing them to light, safely, is the entire point.

 Why people tell the truth